alanrrv/IT304S_Grupo10_UFPR/README.md

 # Modelo para Apresentação do Projeto

-# Projeto `Migração para o Mercado Livre de Energia da Universidade Federal do Paraná - UFPR`
+# Projeto Migração para o Mercado Livre de Energia da Universidade Federal do Paraná - UFPR
-# Project `Migration to the Free Energy Market of Federal University of Parana - UFPR`
+# Project Migration to the Free Energy Market of Federal University of Parana - UFPR

 # Descrição Resumida do Projeto

 As 5 unidades consumidoras que mais consomem energia da UFPR foram selecionadas com intuito de realizar análise de viabilidade econômica para migração destas unidades para o Mercado Livre de Energia, haja vista estas unidades serem elegíveis para a migração de acordo com a legislação em vigor.
 As contratações de energia no mercado livre tem demonstrado vantagem financeira perante as contratações no mercado regulado.
 O projeto alcançou projeções de economia na ordem de 10 a 30% com a migração quando comparado a contratação atual no mercado regulado.

-# Abstract in English
+# Abstract

 The 5 consumer units that most consume energy from UFPR were selected in order to carry out an economic feasibility analysis for the migration of these units to the Free Energy Market, since these units are eligible for migration according to the legislation in force.
 Energy contracting in the free market has demonstrated a financial advantage over contracting in the regulated market.
 The project achieved projections of savings in the order of 10 to 30% with migration when compared to the current contract in the regulated market.

 # Equipe
-* `Alan Ramos Rodrigues do Vale` - `233136`
+* `Alan Ramos Rodrigues do Vale - RA 233136`
 * `Diogo Schuarz` - `<RA>`
 * `Henrique` - `<RA>`
 * `Rafael Rosolen` - `<RA>`